Tahiti national beach soccer team: Head-to-head record

-Note: The following does not include a small handful of friendly matches Tahiti have played over four periods or ending in a draw.
-These have been discounted as they are not by the official rules of FIFA.
-Friendlies and competitive games are all included.
+Note: The following includes all friendly matches and competitive games except for a small handful of friendlies not played by the official rules of FIFA.

-Since making their international debut in August 2006, Tahiti have played a total of 107 matches against 39 different national teams, 59 of which were won.
-Their most played fixture is against Switzerland and Russia whom they have played 8 times each.
+Since making their international debut in August 2006, Tahiti have played a total of 118 matches against 41 different national teams, 68 of which were won.
+Their most played fixture is against the Solomon Islands whom they have played nine times.